santolucito/santolucito.github.io/COMS3430/fall2022/index.md

 title: COMS3430
 ---

-# Computational Sound (Fall 2021)
+# Computational Sound (Fall 2022)

 Modules will be added as we go through the course.
-You may find the [material from last year](../fall2020) helpful as a guide.
+You may find the [material from last year](../fall2021) helpful as a guide.
-Note that last year's iteration of the course was a 6-week intensive, so we will follow a different schedule, including in some cases covering different topics and assignments.
+Note that the course changes year to year, including in some cases covering different topics and assignments.

 you can find the [syllabus here](./syllabus.pdf)